chanimaybruch/portfolio/Gold Recovery Model/README.md

 # Gold Recovery Model

 ## Business Goal
-Prepare a prototype of a machine learning model for Zyfra to predict the amount of gold recovered from gold ore.
-The model will help to optimize the production and eliminate unprofitable parameters.
+Prepare a prototype of a machine learning model to predict the amount of gold recovered from gold ore.
+The model will help to optimize gold production and eliminate unprofitable parameters.

 ## Skills
 pandas, numpy, matplotlib, seaborn, scipy, sklearn, machine learning regression